-This volume addresses the imperative need for recognising, exploring, and developing the role of multilingual communication in crisis settings.
+This volume addresses the imperative need for recognizing, exploring, and developing the role of multilingual communication in crisis settings.
 It is recognized that 'communication is aid' and that access to communication is an undeniable human right in crises.
 Even where effective and accurate information is available to be distributed, circulated, and broadcast in different ways through an ever-growing array of technologies, too often the language barrier remains in place.

-From the Philippines, to Lebanon, via Spain, Italy, Columbia, and the UK: crisis situations occur world-wide with different cultural reactions and needs everywhere.
+From the Philippines to Lebanon via Spain, Italy, Columbia, and the UK, crisis situations occur worldwide, with different cultural reactions and needs everywhere.
 The contributors of this volume represent a geographical mixture of regions, language combinations, and disciplines, because crisis situations need to be studied in their locale with different methods.
 Drawing on disaster studies research, this book aims to stimulate a broad, multidisciplinary debate on how complex communication is in cascading crises and on the role translation can play to facilitate communication.

-Translation in Cascading Crises is a key resource for students and researchers of Translation and Interpreting studies, Humanitarian Studies, and Disaster Studies.
+Translation in Cascading Crises is a key resource for students and researchers of Translation and Interpreting Studies, Humanitarian Studies, and Disaster Studies.

 List of Figures

 List of Tables

 Chapter 1 Cascading Crises: Translation as Risk Reduction Federico M. Federici and Sharon O’Brien

 Part 1: Sample Crisis Settings